chef/automate/inspec/automate-frontend-smoke/README.md

-# A2ha Automate InSpec Profile
+# Automate-ha Automate InSpec Profile

 This inspec will check below services are installed and runnig or not.
     - chef/config-mgmt-service